Key takeaways

 Contracts are meant to create legal obligations, but what happens when one party has no real commitment?
 What if an agreement looks solid on paper but falls apart under scrutiny?

 This is where illusory contracts come in—a deceptive type of agreement that appears enforceable but lacks binding obligations.
+And in practice, the risk isn't just theoretical. research on legal document workflows consistently shows that vague, poorly drafted contract language is one of the leading causes of disputes, malpractice exposure, and unenforceable agreements.

 What is an Illusory Contract?